palepen/potato_debugger/readme.md

 # Debugger

+## Types
+> **error class**
+error class to handle exeptions with two main function which do no return to normal control flow
+1. **send:**  throws any custom error
+2. **send_errno:** handles error which are occured by system

+> **process_state**
+Keeps track of state of the process

+> **stop_reason**
+contains reason if program stopped or terminated

+> **process**
+Contains info abt the process and programs to handle all the functions related to a process
+1. wait_on_signal
+2. launch
+3. attach
+4. resume

-Top to down shows the execution flow of the program
+## Top to down shows the execution flow of the program

 > **/tools/pdb.cpp**
-we attach to the given program or process.
+Entry point of the whole program where we attach the existing inferior or new inferior to parent and then proceed to run the debugger

 > **attach()**
- Takes the pid and depending upon the type of argument given it either attaches to a existing process or runs the new program in diff process.
+Takes the argc and argv and then proceed to execute depending on the existing process or executes new one
- In case of new program we call fork which copies the current process and starts  running
- Here depending upon if the process is the parent(pid returned is pid of child) or child(pid returned is zero) we conitnue to different workflows.
- In child process we call execlp and run the program.

-> **Back to main(/tools/pdb.cpp)**
-  we wait for the process attached to stop by waitpid
-  we use readline function to give the tui
-  we read each line as the command and then handle its execution
-  we also store each command used in history_list provided by readline library and execute them if empty command is given
+attaches to existing one by proces::attach and returns the pointer to process type
+launches new by process::launch

->> **handle_command()**
+> **handle_command()**